mebrunet/softap-setup-page/README.md

 ### Postman and disabling CORS

 If you want to toy with the HTTP API from your browser, a great tool is [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en).
+(Note I found POST requests required setting Content-Type headers to "multipart/form-data".)

 However, if you want to use jQuery, you'll need to disable [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), by using this [chrome extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) for example.
+(2015/08/24 - This is no longer the case if building against v0.4.4 or develop).

 ## Useful links
 - [Particle's Soft AP over HTTP documentation](https://github.com/spark/firmware/blob/develop/hal/src/photon/soft-ap.md)